sal55/langs/Mosaic/readme.md

 This will generate bb.exe (so not overwriting mm.exe).

-To extract the individual files, build this program with bb: [extract](../Examples/extract.m), which will write the separate files into ./sources
+To extract the individual files, build this program with mm: [extract](../Examples/extract.m), which will write the separate files into ./sources

 ### Example Programs